Grad PLUS Loans are federal loans that graduate and professional students with good credit history may borrow to help pay educational expenses.

 Borrowing & Interest Rates

 You may borrow up to the total of the Estimated Cost of Attendance minus resources and other financial aid.
 The interest rate on loans borrowed between July 1, 2020 and June 30, 2021 is 5.30%.
+The interest rate on loans borrowed between July 1, 2021 and June 30, 2022 is 6.28%.
 Interest is charged on the loan from the time the loan funds are disbursed until it is paid in full.
-The loan origination fee for loans borrowed between October 1, 2019 and September 30, 2020 is 4.236%, and is deducted from your loan at the time of disbursement.
-The loan origination fee for loans borrowed after October 1, 2020 and before September 30, 2021 will be 4.228%, and will be deducted from your loan at time of disbursement.
+The loan origination fee for loans borrowed between October 1, 2020 and September 30, 2022 is 4.228%, and is deducted from your loan at the time of disbursement.

 How to Apply

 To apply for a Grad PLUS Loan, you must complete the FAFSA and be enrolled for at least 6 credit hours per semester.
 Additionally, you’ll be required to sign up for a Grad PLUS Master Promissory Note and Complete Entrance Counseling for Graduate Students session.